BIODIVERSITY COMMITMENT AND CONSERVATION PRACTICES

 PROMOTING CONSERVATION AND POLLINATION

 As part of our commitment to be good stewards of our environment and communities, we introduced a companywide initiative in 2020 to create and maintain pollinator gardens across FirstEnergy locations in Ohio, Pennsylvania, New Jersey, West Virginia and Maryland.
-Our employees have helped create 18 pollinator gardens at FirstEnergy locations.
+As of year-end 2023, our employees have helped create 11 community pollinator gardens, as well as 26 pollinator gardens at FirstEnergy locations.

-FirstEnergy has been a Treeline USA award recipient since 1998.
-This National Arbor Day Foundation program recognizes best practices in public and private utility arboriculture, demonstrating how trees and utilities can co-exist for the benefit of communities and citizens.
+FirstEnergy has been a Tree Line USA award recipient since 1998.
+This National Arbor Day Foundation program, in collaboration with state foresters, recognizes best practices in public and private utility arboriculture, demonstrating how trees and utilities can co-exist for the benefit of communities and citizens.

 AVIAN PROTECTION

-Birds of prey, like ospreys, often seek out our utility poles and transmission towers to build their nests.
-These nesting tendencies place the birds near energized electrical equipment, which jeopardizes their well-being and can potentially cause power outages.
-Because our utility infrastructure naturally attracts nesting birds, we have a long-standing commitment to protect nesting birds from harm that can result from contact with our equipment.
+Birds of prey, like ospreys and eagles, often seek out our utility poles and transmission towers to build their nests and perch.
+These tendencies place the birds near energized electrical equipment, which jeopardizes their well-being and potentially causes power outages.
+Because our utility infrastructure naturally attracts larger raptors, we have a long-standing commitment to protect birds of prey from harm that can result from contact with our equipment.

 JCP&L Installs Guards to Protect New Jersey Bald Eagles